 If you feel upset about something, take the time to think about what happened and how you responded.
 You can only ever change your behaviour, but you could talk to the other people involved about how you feel.

 Sometimes finding creative ways to deal with your feelings can help.

 You might want to write a diary, draw or dance it out to music.

 There’s one person who will always be there for you… yourself!

-So talk to yourself like a good friend- often we’d never say the hurtful or unkind words we say to ourselves to our worst enemy, never mind to a friend!
+So talk to yourself like a good friend- often the hurtful or unkind words we say to ourselves we wouldn’t say to our worst enemy, never mind to a friend!

-Next time you hear the critical voice, catch yourself, and see if you can turn it into a positive.
+Next time you hear the critical voice in your head, catch yourself, and see if you can turn it into a positive.

 how to get help

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
 Alternatively you can always contact your public health nurse.